-The Safe System Approach acknowledges that responsibility for road safety is distributed across a range of factors in a system.
-It aims to create a forgiving system where it is understood that road users will make mistakes but that the system should be designed to limit the damage, particularly respecting the human body17.

-To achieve this, it moves away from a driver-centric approach by focusing on four elements of the road system called 'cornerstones' in Australia's National Road Safety Strategy18 that need to become safer: roads and roadsides; vehicles; road users; and speeds.
-In this way, the Safe System Approach focuses on the immediate road environment and the flows and control of vehicles through it.
+The importance of Walking Country is appreciated as "a visceral practice that activates feeling and engages all senses".
+There is also recognition of how walking facilitates knowledge sharing and strengthens interpersonal relationships with the potential for this practice to help project teams.
+Safe systems approach The safe systems approach acknowledges that responsibility for road safety is distributed across a range of factors in a system.
+It aims to create a forgiving system where it is understood that road users will make mistakes but that the system should be designed to limit the damage, particularly respecting the human body.
+To achieve this, it moves away from a driver-centric approach by focusing on four elements of the road system called 'cornerstones' in Australia's National Road Safety Strategy that need to become safer: roads and roadsides; vehicles; road users; and speeds.
+In this way, the safe systems approach focuses on the immediate road environment and the flows and control of vehicles through it.

-Planning for walking plays a critical role in an effective Safe System Approach, where a focus on the pedestrian allows us to move beyond the traditional emphasis on vehicle occupants and protective features.
+Planning for walking plays a critical role in an effective safe systems approach, where a focus on the pedestrian allows us to move beyond the traditional emphasis on vehicle occupants and protective features.
 Preventing collisions on streets in cities becomes more critical, and more equitable approaches to harm minimisation needs to be considered.
+Crime prevention throughenvironmental design Crime prevention through environmental design (CPTED) is the analysis of risks within the built environment to better design, manage and use the space to reduce crime and increase quality of life and sustainability.
+Improving walkability can also improve the crime prevention of places.
+The places that people want to walk through often also provide the features that reduce the motivation and opportunity for crime to take place.
+There are four key principles of CPTED which are important to consider when planning for pedestrians: